gmdavef/struts-showcase/README.md

 An Azure DevOps pipeline script that builds the .war file and scans it with the ReversingLabs CLI.
 In this script, the [rl-deploy](https://pypi.org/project/rl-deploy/) Python package is installed and subsequently used to install and license the CLI.
 Scan reports in HTML, JSON, and CycloneDX formats are published as pipeline artifacts.

+**azure-pipelines_docker.yml**

+This pipeline script does the same thing as above, but doesn't install the CLI.
+Instead, it leverages the [ReversingLabs Docker image](https://hub.docker.com/r/reversinglabs/rl-scanner).
+Scan reports in HTML, JSON, and CycloneDX formats are published as pipeline artifacts.

 ## GitHub Actions

 **rl-scan.yml**